abligh/cdl/README.md

 2. If you required the pseudo-type `integer`, you will always be given an `int`

-A pointer configuration function has a `ConfiguratorFunc` type (or a function with a similar signature), which looks like this:
+If a pointer configuration function is used, it has a `ConfiguratorFunc` type (or a function with a similar signature), which looks like this:

 ```go